Tips for Collecting What You Are Owed

 4. If you have to exercise remedies to collect, don't wait!

-Chances are, your obligation is not the only one the borrower has defaulted on, and there are likely other creditors chasing your borrower.
+Chances are, if the borrower is in default, your obligation is not the only one the borrower has defaulted on, and there are likely other creditors chasing your borrower.
 Your borrower likely has limited funds to pay everyone.
+Waiting may cause the borrower to use assets to satisfy other obligations, and you are left with nothing.

 5. Hire an attorney to help you collect